 EAP courses are a part of the core curriculum here at NYU Shanghai.
 Chinese speakers who did not attend an English medium high school are required to take 8 credits of EAP in their first two years, following a two-semester sequence from EAP 100 to EAP 101.
 EAP 100 must be completed in the first year; most students will complete a 4-credit EAP 100 seminar in the fall term and an EAP 101 seminar in the spring term.
 A small number of students taking course sequences in the sciences will be eligible to take two 2-credit EAP 100 seminar in the first year and complete EAP 101 the following year.
 Advisors will alert students if they are eligible for the 2-credit seminar.
 Students must successfully complete EAP 101 before the end of their second year and before they study away.
 Students who demonstrate exceptionally strong competence on all learning outcomes as they complete EAP 100 may be recommended by faculty for exemption from EAP 101.
 Exemptions are rare and most students should expect to complete 8 credits.

-Please find the EAP topics you may choose from for the fall 2019 semester HERE.
+Please find the EAP topics you may choose in Albert Course Search.